 Dalle de Verre

-An art glass medium in which dalles are broken into pieces with a carbon hammer and set in an epoxy base to adhere them in a decorative design.
-Dependent on large scale for best appearance, they are primarily used in architectural applications such as church walls.
+Also called “faceted” glass, dalle de verre is an art glass medium in which “dalles” are broken into pieces with a carbon hammer and set in an epoxy base to adhere them in a decorative design.
+The technique depends on large scale for best appearance, so dalle de verre is primarily used in architectural applications such as church walls.

 Glass of one color with a very thin layer of another color on one side.
 Flashed glass is often used for etched or sandblasted glass art.
 When sections of the thin color layer are removed, the base color shows through.